fustyles/fuClaw/README.md

 ### Watchdog-Aware Task Design (ESP32-S3-CAM)
 On the ESP32-S3-CAM build, the dual-core scheduler interacts with the ESP-IDF task watchdog (`esp_task_wdt.h`).
 Long-running blocking operations — large SSL transfers, camera capture, and JPEG encoding — are interleaved with explicit yields so the watchdog is fed even during heavier multimodal workloads.

-### Opt-In Background Tasks
-The `task_time_scheduling` task is **enabled** by default in `setup()`.
-Scheduled task execution is considered a core runtime capability — users who define schedules expect them to fire without additional configuration steps.
-Conversely, the `task_theft_detection` feature remains **disabled** by default via a comment block in `setup()`.
-Enabling autonomous vision-based intrusion detection is a significant behavioral change with direct hardware consequences; users should consciously opt into it rather than have it activate unexpectedly upon the initial flash, thereby serving as a paradigm for skill design.

 ---

 ## 9. Workflow State Tracking & Self-Evaluation